LSCAD/Z88OS/readme.md

 Z88 currently supports the following platforms:
 - Windows (tested on Windows XP - Windows 10)
 - MacOS (tested on Sierra 10.12.3)
-- Linux (tested on openSUSE 13.1 and Ubuntu 16.04)
+- Linux (tested on OpenSUSE 13.1 and Ubuntu 16.04)

 #### What's included